-There is ongoing risk that aircraft may collide with vehicles or other aircraft on the ground at Canadian airports.
+There is an ongoing risk of aircraft colliding with vehicles or other aircraft on the ground at Canadian airports.

-Airport operations require that aircraft and vehicles move between ramps, taxiways and runways.
-Sometimes this movement creates conflicts between aircraft or between aircraft and vehicles.
-This can happen when aircraft or vehicles mistakenly occupy an active take-off or landing area.
+Airport operations require aircraft and vehicles to move between ramps, taxiways, and runways.
+Sometimes this movement creates conflicts between aircraft, or between aircraft and vehicles.
+These conflicts can also happen when aircraft or vehicles mistakenly occupy an active take-off or landing area.

-The TSB has made findings and reported publicly on the risk of collisions on runways.2 The Board is concerned that incursions and the risk of collisions will remain until better defences are put in place.
+The TSB has reached findings and reported publicly on the risk of collisions on runways.Footnote 2 The Board remains concerned that incursions and the risk of collisions will continue until better defences are put in place.

-- Improved procedures and the adoption of enhanced collision warning systems are required at Canada's airports.
+Improved procedures and enhanced collision warning systems must be implemented at Canada's airports.

 - Date modified: